 For new students:

-- Admission and financial aid decision letters are mailed on March 10.
+- Admission and financial aid decision letters are sent on March 10th.

 For returning students:

-- Re-enrollment contracts and financial aid decisions are mailed on April 15.
+- Re-enrollment contracts and financial aid decisions are sent on February 11.

 - To confirm your child's re-enrollment at St. Andrew's, parents must return the signed enrollment contract and deposit by February 25.

 As always, please call or e-mail the Admission Office, at 302-285-4231 or firstname.lastname@example.org, if you have concerns about meeting our deadlines, or with any questions in general.